volcanocyber/victor-docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to the VICTOR documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**VICTOR** is a JupyterHub based platform for volcano science modeling and data analysis.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+All of our infrastructure and modeling code is open-source and/or publicly available.
+We hope for VICTOR to function as a continously evolving service, fostering novel mathematical models and encouraging further data sharing among the volcanology community and beyond.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+For more detailed information, check out the :doc:`usage` section.

 .. note::

-   This project is under active development.
+   This project is under active development and is subject to changes.

 Contents
 --------